anza-xyz/kit/packages/rpc-subscriptions-channel-websocket/README.md

 The number of bytes to admit into the WebSocket's send buffer before queueing messages on the client.

-When you call `send()` on a `WebSocket` the runtime might add the message to a buffer rather than to send it right away.
+When you call `send()` on a `WebSocket` the runtime might add the message to a buffer rather than send it right away.
 In the event that `socket.bufferedAmount` exceeds the value configured here, messages will be added to a queue in your application code instead of being sent to the WebSocket, until such time as the `bufferedAmount` falls back below the high watermark.

 ##### `signal`